jmswaney/thesis/source/12_chapter_3.md

 solution at 70 °C for 5 h and 95 °C for 1 h with gentle shaking.
 Denatured tissues were incubated in 40 mL DI water at RT for 12 h with gentle shaking.
 During DI water incubation, the solution was changed every 3–5 h.
-Fiji (National Institutes of Health) was used to measure the size of the expanded samples (34).
+Fiji (National Institutes of Health) was used to measure the size of the expanded samples [@Schindelin2012].

 ### Shrinkage and RI matching

-A customized RI matching solution was made by dissolving 50 g diatrizoic acid, 40 g N-methyl-d-glucamine, and 55 g iodixanol per 100 mL PBS (28).
+A customized RI matching solution was made by dissolving 50 g diatrizoic acid, 40 g N-methyl-d-glucamine, and 55 g iodixanol per 100 mL PBS (Kim, S.-Y. et al.
+2015).
 The RI was targeted to 1.47.
 This solution was used for both shrinkage and imaging.
 Depending on sample size, samples were incubated in 1–10 mL solution at RT for 2–24 h with gentle shaking.
 The solution was changed every 1–12 h.
 For imaging tissues before MAP processing, samples were incubated in 1–10 mL of this solution without PBS at RT with gentle shaking for 2–5 h before imaging.

 ### MAP processing of cerebral organoid

-Cerebral organoids were made from stem cells following a previously described protocol (35).
+Cerebral organoids were made from stem cells following a previously described protocol [@Lancaster2014].
 Organoids were initially fixed in 4% PFA for 15 min, incubated in a mixture of 4% PFA, 30% AA, 0.1% BA, 10% SA, 0.1% V-50, and PBS for 24 h at 4 °C, followed by 24 h, at RT.
 Hydrogel embedding, tissue denaturation, and expansion were processed similarly to “General MAP protocol.”

 ### Cultured cell experiment